 “Our database now includes the sequencing results of almost 20,000 samples”, explains Nicolas Pons, research engineer at INRA and head of the MetaGenoPolis bioinformatics platform.
 “This represents a total of 1 petabyte of data that we must store and process locally, i.e. 1 million billion bytes.
 That’s considerable!”.

 “To build microbial profiles for each individual, we rely on catalogues of genes and microbial species representative of ecosystems,” he continues.
 “In the human intestine alone, there are nearly 10 million genes. “, explains Nicolas Pons.

 According to the studies entrusted to MetaGenoPolis, the number of samples to be processed at the same time can reach and even exceed several hundred or even several thousand units.

-“ProActive and Azure allow us to organize the different computing tasks on a cluster, our group of servers on the network, while providing us with a workflow engine that facilitates bio-analysts the implementation of certain processes by optimizing the workflow and accessibility to specific resources.
+“ProActive allow us to organize the different computing tasks on a cluster, our group of servers on the network, while providing us with a workflow engine that facilitates bio-analysts the implementation of certain processes by optimizing the workflow and accessibility to specific resources.
 It is completely adapted to our bio-informatics and bio-statistics processing needs.”

 Jun 12, 2019 from Veranika Tsiareshchanka

 Microsoft Azure resources are hosted in data centers spread over geographical regions worldwide, allowing users to reach the standard 99.95% VM Service Level Agreement.
 Users can manage Azure resources using the Azure web portal, the Azure CLI or the dedicated Azure REST API....